 - Shoot at the best times of the day: Dawn and dusk are the golden hours of filming.
 So keep that in mind when planning a photoshoot on the beach or scenic overlooks on a hike.
 This is also a great time to grab a timelapse of the sun rising or setting.
 Who doesn’t love a good sunset?

 Bonus tip: Another great way to ensure that you get enough footage, as well as some variety, is to upload your content to WeVideo while you’re traveling.
 This may be too much of a time commitment that it detracts from your vacation, and that’s totally okay.
-But it is worth pointing out that many of the top travel video channels you see on YouTube (i.e. Lost LeBlanc, The Bucket List Family, and The Planet D) edit their video content while they travel.
+But it is worth pointing out that many of the top travel video channels you see on YouTube — Lost LeBlanc, The Bucket List Family, and The Planet D — edit their video content while they travel.
 (And with both mobile and web-based video editors, we make it easy!)

 Tell a story